• Skip to primary navigation

 Arabic Lentil Soup

-Our Arabic Lentil Soup aka Shorbat Adas is a healthy, hearty and comforting one-pot meal that you can prepare for the whole family in about 30 minutes.
-You will just need 6 ingredients, spices, and vegetable broth to make this Lebanese soup.
+Our Arabic Lentil Soup, aka Shorbat Adas, is a healthy, hearty, and comforting one-pot meal that you can prepare for the whole family in about 30 minutes.
+You will just need six ingredients, spices, and vegetable broth to make this Lebanese soup.
+The best part?
+Kids love it, too!

 This recipe is the perfect soup for batch cooking as well, as it can be made in advance and kept in the fridge for 2-3 days using an airtight container or freezer using a freezer-safe container until you want to serve it.